Janet-Mina/British_Airways/README.md

 ## Data source
-The data used for this project was gotten from
+The data used for this project are 4 different excel csv files

 ## Objectives
+The objective of this data is to answer different questions

 ## Skills demonstrated